Thursday, June 24, 2021

 Photo by Chromatograph on Unsplash

 After receiving his bachelor's, he obtained a master's degree and followed up with a Ph.D. in chemistry.
-Dupont picked him up for the Research & Development arm, one of the largest and most advanced in the world at that time.
+Dupont picked him up for their Research & Development arm, one of the largest and most advanced in the world at that time.
 (1950s)

-When the 60s came along, he was invited to teach a master's level class on creativity at Columbia University.
+When the 60s came along, he was invited to teach a master's level class at Columbia University on creativity .
 The students were all from various corporations that sent top employees to this private Ivy League school to learn practical applications of creativity in R&D.

 The class met once a week, and a funny thing happened.
 By week three, half the students didn't show up.
 Week four was the last he saw of any of the students.